Eurobodalla Regional Botanic Garden facility redevelopment

 Project: enhance and expand the Botanic Garden facilities, including redeveloping the Visitor Centre and completing the on-site Plant Science Precinct.

 Start: August 2018

-Expected completion: construction and fitouts will be completed in December 2019, with final items such as landscaping, signage and sealing the car park to be completed before the end of March 2020.
+Expected completion: construction and fitouts December 2019, landscaping, signage and sealing the car park March 2020.

 Funding: from the NSW Government’s Tourism and Environment Fund Program, grant funding from the Australian Government’s Regional Jobs and Investment Packages and Building Better Regions Fund, contributions from Eurobodalla Shire Council and from the fundraising efforts of the Friends of Eurobodalla Regional Botanic Garden.

 Last updated: February 2020

 Latest news: Following bushfire damage and COVID-19 restrictions, the Garden is open again from Saturday 4 July 2020.